 Workload SRA - Therapeutic Intervention = 40 min.
-Service Activity Attendance Day - Face-to-Face = 1 Visit - Face-to-Face = 1 (optional) Caseload Active Carryover = 1 (if the first visit in the reporting month) Category of Service Recipient Client Hospital
+Service Activity Attendance Day - In-person = 1 Visit - In-person = 1 (optional) Caseload Active Carryover = 1 (if the first visit in the reporting month) Category of Service Recipient Client Hospital

 You spend 45 minutes interviewing a new client for participation in the community outreach program.
 Then you spend 20 minutes documenting the information on the client's chart.
 How would you record this time?